jenahparman/fall23-cs625/HW3/HW3-report.md

 ### Bar Chart Data
 For my bar chart, I used data from the table, "National Research & Development (R&D) Expenditures as a Percent of Gross Domestic Product by Country" (Table 800,Section 16: Science and Technolgy).
 This table exhibits the proportion of countries' GDP that is spent on R&D activities.\
 To prepare the data for visualization, I decided to choose the most recent year in the table that had values for every country available (2008).
 Then, I copied these values and created a new Excel spreadsheet with two rows: one for the country names and the other for their corresponding value.
-Pictured below, on the left is the original table, and on the right, is the new table which I used to create the bar chart.
+Pictured below, on the left is <a href="/HW3/Resources/12s0800.xls">the original table</a>, and on the right, is <a href="/HW3/Resources/r&d.xlsx">the new table</a> which I used to create the bar chart.

 <p float="left">
 <img src="/HW3/Resources/screenshot1.png" width="499" alt="cat pet typo">